servicemeshbook/byok/README.md

 ### Install Kubernetes

-At the time of this writing, Kubernetes 1.15.1 is available but we will go with the latest version in 1.12 series.
+At the time of this writing, Kubernetes 1.15.1 is the latest version and this could be different in your case.

 Check available versions of a packages